Asthma inhalers: Which one's right for you?

 These inhalers consist of a pressurized canister containing medication that fits into a boot-shaped plastic mouthpiece.
 With most metered dose inhalers, medication is released by pushing the canister into the boot.

 One type of metered dose inhaler releases medication automatically when you inhale.
 Some metered dose inhalers have counters so that you know how many doses remain.
-If there's no counter, you'll need to track the number of doses you've used to tell when the inhaler's low on medication.
+If there's no counter, you'll need to track the number of doses you've used or purchase a separate electronic dose counter to tell when the inhaler is low on medication.

-In some situations, such as for children or older adults, using an asthma spacer with an inhaler may be helpful.
-A spacer holds medication in a tube between the inhaler and your mouth after it's released, making it easier to inhale the full dose.
+In some cases, such as for children or older adults, using a spacer or valved holding chamber with an inhaler might make it easier to inhale the full dose.
+A spacer holds medication in a tube between the inhaler and your mouth after it's released.
+A valved holding chamber is a specialized spacer with a one-way valve to help regulate the flow of medication.

-Releasing the medication into the spacer gives you time to inhale more slowly, decreasing the amount of medicine that's left on the back of your throat and increasing the amount that reaches your lungs.
+Releasing the medication into the spacer allows you to inhale more slowly, increasing the amount that reaches your lungs.
+Spacers and holding chambers require a prescription.

-One type of inhaler has a built-in spacer.
-Others can be used with a separate spacer that attaches to the inhaler.
+There are inhalers with built-in spacers.
+Others can be used with a spacer that attaches to the inhaler.

 Dry powder inhaler